UCLALibrary/research-tips/_posts/2010-01-14-reading-for-writing.markdown

 	</div>
 </div>

-The activity will take about forty-five minutes to an hour to complete, but once you're finished with your guide, you can always come back to it for class assignments and research papers in the future!
+The activity might take about forty-five minutes to an hour to complete, but once you're finished with your guide, you can always come back to it for class assignments and research papers in the future!

 #### Example Style Guides